LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 *Figure 1: Experimental setup for testing if a compressor or similar air supply system (Device Under Test) has a sufficient air supply for an experimental protocol.*

+To set up the equipment for testing the compressor:

+1. Install the "Temporal Summation and Conditioned Pain Modulation Protocol (Compressor Test Version)" (```ctscpmauto@labbench.io```) protocol on the LabBench computer (please see Figure 2)
+2. Connect the computer with the USB cable to the CPAR+ DUO device.
+3. Connect the air pressure hose from the compressor to the CPAR+ Due device.
+4. Connect the LabBench SCALE device to the Response Port of the CPAR+ Due device.
+Set the slider to a rating of zero.
+5. Connect to cuffs to Outlets 1 and 2 on the CPAR+ DUO device.
+These cuffs must be set up in a way that mimics use during an actual experiment (please see below).

+Please see Figure 2 for an illustration of the experimental setup.

 ![](ProtocolInstallation.png)

 *Figure 2: Setup of LabBench for the compressor test.
 Installation of the "Temporal Summation and Conditioned Pain Modulation Protocol (Compressor Test Version)" protocol.*

+For the test to provide a reliable estimate of the number of consecutive sessions possible with a compressor, the cuffs must mimic their use in an actual experiment.
+At the same time, the experiment is performed in a worst-case condition where the pressure is allowed to reach 100kPa.
+A stimulation pressure of 100kPa is likely to be extremely painful for a subject; consequently, this test cannot be performed on a human subject.
+It has been found that 1.5L or 2.0L plastic soda bottles, partially filled with water, approximate the lower calf of the leg.
+Selecting the right amount of water makes it possible to approximate the "softness" of the test sites used in the experiment, as air is compressible.

 ### Protocol